trychlos/pwix-roles/README.md

 ## NPM peer dependencies

-Starting with v 1.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.
+Starting with v 1.0.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.

 Instead we check npm versions of installed packages at runtime, on server startup, in development environment.

 Dependencies as of v 1.0.0:

 ```
-    '@popperjs/core': '^2.11.6',
-    'bootstrap': '^5.2.1',
     'deep-equal': '^2.2.0',
-    'jstree': '^3.3.12',
     'merge': '^2.1.1',
     'uuid': '^9.0.0'
 ```